vivaria/edisonrul.ing/docs/source/cards/a-deal-with-dark-ruler.md

-# A DEAL WITH DARK RULER
+# A Deal With Dark Ruler

 > You can only activate this card during a turn in which a Level 8 or higher monster on your side of the field was sent to the Graveyard.
 Special Summon 1 "Berserk Dragon" from your hand or Deck.